MicrosoftDocs/azure-video-indexer/azure-video-indexer/arc/azure-video-indexer-enabled-by-arc-quickstart.md

 ## Deploy with ARM or Bicep

-You can deploy Azure AI Video Indexer enabled by Arc with an ARM template and Bicep.
+You can deploy Azure AI Video Indexer enabled by Arc with an [ARM template]() or [Bicep]().
 See the [Samples repo README](https://github.com/Azure-Samples/azure-video-indexer-samples/tree/master/VideoIndexerEnabledByArc/aks) for detailed instructions.